Ankith-Vennelakanti/Group-5-Default-of-Credit-Card-Clients-IE7374/README.md

 ## Experimental tracking (Mlflow)
 We track our model using mlflow and Python<br>
-For different values of learning_rate, num_leaves, max_depth we can see the auc score achieved.
+For different values of learning_rate, num_leaves, max_depth we can see the AUC scores achieved.

 ![Diagram](https://drive.google.com/file/d/1IbudxVBHbgCeSWhxvGMBN5fACHlS7Kxk/view?usp=drive_link)

-## Staging, Production and Archived models
+## Staging, Production, and Archived models
-We rely on MLflow for managing models for Archiving, Staging, and Production as it allows us to reuse the models from artifacts registry and serve it on a predefined port on-the-go
+We rely on MLflow for managing models for Archiving, Staging, and Production as it allows us to reuse the models from the artifacts registry and serve them on a predefined port on the go.

 ![Diagram](https://drive.google.com/file/d/1nUYTORQB7dZ7PqW2w8tFrvWjFMWnE7Qn/view?usp=sharing)

 ## Machine Learning Model

 ### Train the Model
-The model is trained using  light gradient-boosting machine model.
-It takes x inputs and gives y outputs.
-The three inputs are a,b,c and outputs are m,n.
+The model is trained using light gradient-boosting machine model after scaling the features using StandardScaler.
+It takes preprocessed data file as input, logs relevant metrics, and saves the run ID to a pickle file as output.

 ### Save the Model
 The model is saved in mlflow

 ### Hyper Parameter Tuning
 The model has three hyperparameters namely learning_rate, num_leaves, max_depth.
-We use MLFLOW for checking model with different hyper parameters values.
+We use MLFLOW for checking the model with different hyperparameter values.

 ### Model Analysis
-The model is analysed by using the TensorFlow Board.
-We analyse on Accuracy, AUC_Score and Logloss.
+The model is analyzed by using the TensorFlow Board.
+We analyze on Accuracy, AUC_Score, and Logloss.

 Accuracy
 ![Accuracy](https://drive.google.com/uc?export=download&id=1wAqg_qIzufbwNOl18MzU7Y5-lSz8orTe)